andela/mean-mode-lab/README.md

 #Mean Mode Lab

-+ Write methods to check both the mean and mode of array of numbers
++ Write methods to check both the mean and mode in an array of numbers
 + and another method to check if they are both equal